LunCoSim/lunco-sim/README.md

 You want to make the Moon forpost of human civilization in space in order to colonize the whole Solar system.

 ## What to expect
 1. Supply chain management as in Factorio
 2. Robot&rocket control as in KSP
 3. City management as in SimCity
 4. Economics
 5. Realistic technologies, physics and enviroment.
 E.g. you have to extract ~30-50 of different raw resources to build a satellite like Aluminum, Copper.

-## Plans

-1. Simulate landing of Starship on the Moon using Godot engine

 ## How to run
 The game is at it's early stage and there are no binary builds yet.

 However you can run the game using Godot: